sabpereira/ColorSensingLEDStrip/README.md

 # Color Sensing LED Strip

-This repository conatins the documentation and relevant files for the Color Sensing LED Strip controller.
+This repository conatins the documentation and relevant files for the Color Sensing LED Strip controller, a controller that allows for the user to scan a desired color to set an LED strip to the color, as well as allowing other methods of user input.

 <img src="/images/controller.jpg" alt="drawing" width="500"/>